-1 Sec.
-32. Compliance and accreditation of DRRTI with international standards.
-2 - The Department shall strive to obtain certification from, and accreditation by, 3 international accreditation bodies of the DRRTI to ensure DRRTI's compliance with 4 international standards.
-The Department shall likewise ensure collaboration with key 5 countries and international organizations to incorporate best practices on disaster 6 resilience in the Department's policies and programs.
-7 ARTICLE VIII 8 INTEGRATION, MAINSTREAMING 9 DISASTER RESILIENCE INFORMATION, 10 EDUCATION AND COMMUNICATION CONVERGENCE 11 Sec.
-33. Integrated Disaster Resilience Information System (IDRIS) The 12 Department shall establish a National and Regional Information Management System 13 for Disaster Resilience, which shall be a database of all relevant disaster risk 14 reduction and climate change data, including a geographic information system on 15 geo-hazard assessments and climate risk.
-It shall be the repository of current and 16 multi- temporal information for wide-scale disaster risk analysis.
-The IDRIS shall be 17 accessible at all times to the responsible officials and entities to enable the timely, 18 reliable, and accurate collection, processing, analysis, and dissemination of 19 information to support overall decision-making and effective coordination at both the 20 national and sub-national level.
-The protocols and procedures for this shall be 21 defined in the IRR of this Act.
-22 Sec.
-34. Disaster Resilience Education and Training. - (a) To instill a culture 23 of safety and security including emergency preparedness and disaster resiliency, the 24 Department, in partnership with the public and private sectors shall encourage the 25 inclusion of appropriate information on disaster resilience in their various training 26 programs and immersion activities.
-27 (b) The IEC on disaster resilience shall be informative and holistic, gender, 28 culture and disability sensitive using various available platforms.
-29 ARTICLE IX
+INTEGRATION, MAINSTREAMING DISASTER RESILIENCE INFORMATION, EDUCATION AND COMMUNICATION CONVERGENCE

+14 Sec.
+33. Integrated Disaster Resilience Information System (IDRIS). - The 15 Department shall establish a National and Regional Information Management System 16 for Disaster Resilience, which shall be a database of all relevant disaster risk 17 reduction and climate change data, including a geographic information system on geo-hazard assessments and climate risk.
+It shall be the repository of current and 18 19 multi- temporal information for wide-scale disaster risk analysis.
+The IDRIS shall be 20 accessible at all times to the responsible officials and entities to enable the timely, 21 reliable, and accurate collection, processing, analysis, and dissemination of 22 information to support overall decision-making and effective coordination at both the 23 national and sub-national level.
+The protocols and procedures for this shall be 24 defined in the IRR of this Act.

+Sec.
+34. Disaster Resilience Education and Training. - (a) To instill a culture of safety and security including emergency preparedness and disaster resiliency, the Department, in partnership with the public and private sectors shall encourage the inclusion of appropriate information on disaster resilience in their various training programs and immersion activities.

+- 30 - 31 culture and disability sensitive using various available platforms.